Detachment for Surviving Addiction

 You're not responsible for the addict's behavior.
 It takes a lot effort to let them have their consequences.
 With the right support, it gets easier.
 In this article you'll learn valuable tools to minimize the impact of addiction.

 Dealing with active addiction is incredibly frustrating and can trigger intense feelings.
-If you want more tools for keeping calm, check out my free 5 day email course on catching your anger before it creates more problems.
+If you want tools for keeping calm, check out my free 5 day anger course.
+Click the image to get started today!

 Detaching can help with: